danilnagy/design-ai/docs/recursive_systems/index.md

 	3 + 3 --> 6
 ```

 You can see how this forms a nested set of calls to the same function, with each function waiting for its child function to return its value before generating its own return.
+You can also see that, since we are always subtracting one from the value before calling the function recursively, it is guaranteed that the value will eventually reach 0, no matter how large of a value we start with.

+{: .note }
+While this logic should work for all positive integers (what we could call the "happy case"), we should also make sure it would work with other possible inputs the user might provide, for example negative or decimal numbers.
+For an extra challenge you could test running the function with different types of inputs and modify the termination criteria as needed to ensure the recursive calls will still eventually exit.

+### Recursing over a list

-What if we want to add an arbitrary list of numbers instead of a sequence of numbers?
-To do this we can create a variation of our `addRecursively()` function which takes in a list of numbers and operates on them one by one:
+Let's modify our recursion script to sum an arbitrary list of numbers.
+To do this we can modify the `addRecursively()` function to take in a list of numbers and operate on them one by one:

 ```python
 def addRecursively(values):